buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.5.9 =
+ * Fixed function argument at the time of calling.

 = 1.5.8 =
  * Added an option to Settings->Theming->Lightbox section to disable linking of photo to their permalink.
  * This release has 2 changes in template files(mediapress/default/gallery/media/views/lightbox/photo.php and mediapress/default/gallery/media/views/lightbox/media-info.php).